Manmohan Singh to file nomination for Rajya Sabha from Rajasthan today

 The Election Commission has already announced the schedule for filling up the Rajya Sabha vacancy from Rajasthan.

-The notification for the Rahya Sabha bypoll in Rajasthan was issued on August 7.
+The notification for the Rajya Sabha bypoll in Rajasthan was issued on August 7.
 The last date for filing nominations is August 14.
 The election could be held on August 26 and the results will be declared the same day.

 (with PTI inputs)